force.

 1. loc. verb.
 Be necessary or forced.
 Is force take any resolution.

-have force of face.1. loc. verb.
+1. loc. verb.
 Colloq.
 Cuba.
 Be nerve, blatant.

 ?
 V.

-pair of forces
+condenser of forces